AyaanRawtani/Snake2D/README.md

 -Screen wrapping so you can go through one edge of the screen and come out the opposite edge(side).
 -Multiplayer mode, 2 Players can play at once using WASD and arrow keys.
 -Simple UI functionality.
-#feature 3 UI has the final code, couldn't merge because of conflict.
-Still need to figure that out.